nikirai48/qa-test/README instruction for Automated testscript.md

 - [Postman](https://www.postman.com/downloads/)

 ## Installation

 1. **Install Docker**:
-   - Verify the installation by running the command on cmd prompt -docker --version
+   - Verify the installation by running the following command in the command prompt:

+     ```bash
+     docker --version  # To check the installed Docker version
+     ```

 2. ## Install Minikube